mikkokotila/learning-deep-learning/ASSIGNEMENTS.md

 ### Assignement 10 - Testing your solution with a different dataset

 Because of the fantastic progress you have made so far, and the code you have developed, your actually to take on some actual prediction challenges.
 To get to test your code and your ability to tweak models under different conditions, you'll have three different kinds of datasets to work on.
+I will share the datasets accross the next assignements.

 #### Challenge 1 - Unemployment Rates and Monthly Polls